Nature Of Operations And Accounting Policies

 Deferred Gains – Equipment Sales to the Company’s 50% or Less Owned Companies.
-A portion of the gains realized from non-financed sales of the Company’s vessels and barges to its 50% or less owned companies is not immediately recognized in income and has been recorded in the accompanying consolidated balance sheets in deferred gains and other liabilities.
+A portion of the gains realized from non-financed sales of the Company’s vessels and barges to its 50% or less owned companies was not immediately recognized in income and had been recorded in the accompanying consolidated balance sheets in deferred gains and other liabilities.
 Effective January 1, 2009, the Company adopted new accounting rules related to the sale of its vessels and barges to its 50% or less owned companies.
 In most instances, these sale transactions are now considered a sale of a business in which the Company relinquishes control to its 50% or less owned companies.
 Subsequent to the adoption of the new accounting rules, gains are deferred only to the extent of the Company’s uncalled capital commitments and are amortized as those commitments lapse or funded amounts are returned.
 For transactions occurring prior to the adoption of the new accounting rules, gains were deferred and are being amortized based on the Company’s ownership interest, cash received and the applicable equipment’s useful lives.
 Deferred gain activity related to these transactions for the years ended December 31, was as follows (in thousands):

 Stock Based Compensation.
 Stock based compensation is amortized to compensation expense on a straight line basis over the requisite service period of the grants using the Black-Scholes valuation model.
 The Company does not estimate forfeitures in its expense calculations as forfeiture history has been minor.
-The Company presents the excess tax benefits from the exercise of stock options as a financing cash flow in the accompanying consolidated statements of cash flows.

 Foreign Currency Translation.
 The assets, liabilities and results of operations of certain SEACOR subsidiaries are measured using their functional currency, which is the currency of the primary foreign economic environment in which they operate.
 Upon consolidating these subsidiaries with SEACOR, their assets and liabilities are translated to U.S. dollars at currency exchange rates as of the balance sheet dates and their revenues and expenses are translated at the weighted average currency exchange rates during the applicable reporting periods.
-Translation adjustments resulting from the process of translating these subsidiaries’ financial statements are reported in other comprehensive income (loss) in the accompanying consolidated statements of comprehensive income.
+Translation adjustments resulting from the process of translating these subsidiaries’ financial statements are reported in other comprehensive loss in the accompanying consolidated statements of comprehensive income.

 Accumulated Other Comprehensive Loss.
 The components of accumulated other comprehensive loss were as follows (in thousands):

 Foreign Currency Transactions.
 Certain SEACOR subsidiaries enter into transactions denominated in currencies other than their functional currency.
-Gains and losses resulting from changes in currency exchange rates between the functional currency and the currency in which a transaction is denominated are included in foreign currency gains (losses), net in the accompanying consolidated statements of income in the period in which the currency exchange rates change.
+Gains and losses resulting from changes in currency exchange rates between the functional currency and the currency in which a transaction is denominated are included in foreign currency losses, net in the accompanying consolidated statements of income in the period in which the currency exchange rates change.

 Earnings Per Share.
 Basic earnings per common share of SEACOR are computed based on the weighted average number of common shares issued and outstanding during the relevant periods.
 Diluted earnings per common share of SEACOR are computed based on the weighted average number of common shares issued and outstanding plus the effect of potentially dilutive securities through the application of the treasury stock and if-converted methods.
 Dilutive securities for this purpose assumes restricted stock grants have vested, common shares have been issued pursuant to the exercise of outstanding stock options and common shares have been issued pursuant to the conversion of all outstanding convertible notes.